Biography posted by Tepi'ketuek Mi'kmaw Archives.

 Vanguard: 150 years of Remarkable Nova Scotians – Women and Men who Changed and Inspired Nova Scotia, 1867—2017.

-Lesson Plan from Poetry In Voice/Les voix de la poésie, a registered charity that wants all Canadians to speak poetry.
+Lesson Plan from Poetry In Voice/Les voix de la poésie, a registered charity that promotes poetry in Canadian classrooms.

 Scholarship fund to support Mi'kmaw students pursuing education, Community Foundation of Nova Scotia.